The task you keep avoiding is probably the one that matters most

 - At the end of the week, review how many high-priority tasks you completed versus how many got pushed to the next day

-The frog you’re avoiding right now already knows it’s next.
+The frog you are avoiding right now already knows it’s next.

 There is More to Explore

 The eat that frog technique is one of several approaches covered in our prioritization methods complete guide.
-If you want a framework that handles multiple priorities across urgency and importance, the Eisenhower matrix step by step guide adds structure that eat the frog lacks.
+If you want a framework that handles multiple priorities across urgency and importance, the Eisenhower Matrix guide adds structure that eat the frog lacks.
 For a daily constraint that limits task overload, the Ivy Lee method pairs well with frog-first thinking.
-And if procrastination is the deeper issue, building self-discipline strategies addresses the root causes that no single prioritization tool can fix.
+At Goals and Progress, we treat the Frog Filter as the daily-action layer of a larger planning approach, where each morning’s frog ladders up to the goals you set for the quarter and the year, so the hard task you do first is never busywork in disguise.

 Related articles in this guide